Generating HAR files and analyzing web requests

 4. Run consistency checking by reloading the page multiple time

-5. Seek for assistance from the Support team with the information captured if identifying the Server is contributing the delay.
-For other issues, such as network, it is faster to reach out directly to the ISP or internal hosting team for assistance.
-The information gathered should be suffice to show the observation.
+5. Seek assistance from the Support team with the information captured if identifying the server contributes to the delay.
+For other issues, such as network, reaching out directly to the ISP or internal hosting team for assistance is faster.
+The information gathered should be sufficient to show the observation.

 Troubleshooting Rendering Issue